jtrein/pension-tracker/README.md

 ### Charts
 - Add an x-axis label for `age` on the charts for pension growth and drawdown.
 I was having issues with the label clashing with the age's ticks, so I moved ahead.
 - Display a styled `Tooltip` label for `age` (e.g. `Age 30` instead of `30`) with good colour contrast on the white background
+- Move the charts to display to the right of the form on larger screens, only after the successful first and subsequent form submisions.
+On smaller screens, I'd stack the form and charts along the y-axis gradually.

+## Calculations
 - Run the calculations only after form submit, when charts are ready to display.
 There's no performance issue at the moment running them in the function body during render; however, it's generally cleaner to run them only when needed.
-- Move the charts to display to the right of the form on larger screens, only after the successful first and subsequent form submisions.
-On smaller screens, I'd stack the form and charts along the y-axis gradually.
+- Improve the signature for the functions' parameters; perhaps by using a single object for improved readability (e.g. `calc({lots: '', of: '', data: ''})`)

 ### Write more comprehensive tests
 I like to write tests first, or at least alongside development of a unit of code, but given the time I decided to leave it until the end.